ann-sniper/Algorithmic-Learning/Urban_building_segmentation/Readme.md

 # Urban building segmentation
-&;&;This is an amazing and challenging project.<br> In the initial plan, it should be completed in the next semester, because it should be a benefit for the course of  'Big Data'.<br>
+&ensp;&ensp;&ensp;&ensp;This is an amazing and challenging project.<br> In the initial plan, it should be completed in the next semester, because it should be a benefit for the course of  'Big Data'.<br>
 > Step1.
 Iamge Augmentation<br>